Legal

 6.2.1 Automated Monitoring

-- Automated systems are in place to monitor and manage resource usage across all hosted services.
+• Automated systems monitor and manage resource usage across all hosted services.

 6.2.2 Notification of Excessive Use

-- Customers whose resource usage poses a threat to the stability of our environment will be notified and provided with options to either reduce their usage or upgrade their service plan.
+• Customers whose usage threatens platform stability will be notified and offered options to reduce usage or upgrade.

 6.2.3 Remedial Actions